 If you're looking for a dish for a barbecue, potluck supper, or game day party, slow cooker baked beans are an excellent choice.
 But don't wait for a special occasion; make the beans a main dish and serve them with cornbread for a fabulous lunch or dinner.
 Add pulled pork for sandwiches or hot dogs along with coleslaw, and you have a hearty and delicious crowd-pleasing meal.
 Double the recipe ingredients if you are cooking for a large family or group.

 You will love the simplicity of the recipe; it takes just minutes to mix everything in the slow cooker, and you'll have a tasty, no-fuss dish in a few hours.
-Cook the bacon the night before and this dish will take about 5 minutes to throw together.
 It's a great set-and-forget dish!

 The beans are adaptable as well.
 Just use your favorite brand of baked beans and add onions, peppers, or meat to the pot.
 Or add a few teaspoons of Worcestershire sauce and some liquid smoke for tangy barbecue flavor.
 The variations below the recipe will give you more ideas for possible substitutions and additions.